Frank Taylor (journalist)

 John Frederick "Frank" Taylor, OBE (7 December 1920 – 19 July 2002) was an English sports journalist and President of AIPS in 1973–1977 and 1981–1993.
-He was also President and former of UEPS – biggest continental section of AIPS.
+He was also President and former of UEPS – the biggest continental section of AIPS.

 Early life

-Born in 1920 in Barrow-in-Furness, Lancashire, Taylor was the son of a shipyard engineer father, and went to Barrow Grammar School.
+Born in 1920 in Barrow-in-Furness, Lancashire, Taylor was the son of a shipyard engineer, and attended Barrow Grammar School.
 He fought in the Second World War as a volunteer with the Royal Air Force.
-Taylor during his early days was involved in athletics, when he retired, Taylor later became a sports journalist.
+In his early days, Taylor was involved in athletics.

 Journalism

-Taylor had first journalists experience in 1938 at the Barrow Guardian.
+Taylor had his first experience as a journalist in 1938 at the Barrow Guardian.
 Demobilisation in 1946 was followed by work for the North-West Evening Mail in Barrow, and the Sheffield Telegraph.
 At the end of 1950, he joined the News Chronicle (1953–61).

-On 6 February 1958 Taylor was travelling with the Manchester United team and was the only sports journalist to survive the Munich air disaster.
-He suffered multiple injuries and spent six months in hospital, later contributing to many books and television documentaries about the disaster.
+On 6 February 1958, Taylor was travelling with the Manchester United team and was the only sports journalist to survive the Munich air disaster.
+He suffered multiple injuries and spent six months in hospital.
+Later, he would contribute to many books and television documentaries about the disaster, such as The Day a Team Died (1960).
 After recovering from his injuries, he wrote for the Daily Mail, the Daily Herald and The Sun.

-Frank Taylor was sports columnist for the Daily Mirror (1961–85), one of the most widely read newspapers in Europe.
-He had taken part uninterruptedly in the Olympic Games from 1960 in Rome to 1992 in Barcelona.
+In 1961, Taylor would become a sports columnist for the Daily Mirror (1961–85), one of the most widely read newspapers in Europe.
+He reported on the Olympic Games without interruption from 1960 in Rome to 1992 in Barcelona.

-His career culminated in him becoming president of the Association Internationale de la Presse Sportive (AIPS), the world association of sports writers, in 1973 when at the 37th Congress in London Félix Lévitan and Antoine Herbauts passed over the leadership to Great Britain, Frank Taylor as president, Bobby Naidoo general secretary.
-In the 1977 the UESP (AIPS – Europe biggest continent section of AIPS) has been founded after his suggestion.
+In 1973, his career culminated when he became president of the Association Internationale de la Presse Sportive (AIPS) (The World Association of Sports Writers), at the 37th Congress in London.
+At this congress, Félix Lévitan and Antoine Herbauts transferred their leadership to Great Britain.
+Frank Taylor was appointed as president and Bobby Naidoo was appointed as general secretary.

+In 1977, the UESP (AIPS – Europe biggest continent section of AIPS) was created following a suggestion by Taylor.

-Frank Taylor's outstanding personality and the energy of Massimo Della Pergola in 1981–1993 years were to give AIPS the powerful image and prestige which exists at all levels to this current day.
+Between 1981 and 1993, Frank Taylor and Massimo Della Pergola sought to give AIPS a powerful and prestigious image at all levels.